lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 ## 1. Problem Statement

 [comment]: <> (*Explain clearly what problem you are trying to solve.*)
-Here at Juicy Burgers, we've served our community for years.
-But the landscape is changing, and we're going to change with it.
-We've decided to expand our business by adding an online presence that allows our customers to order food.
-The services will include online ordering capabilites available for pickup at the restaurant.
+The client, Juicy Burgers, have been serving their community for years as a simple walk in service.
+With the shifting technological landscape, Juicy Burger desires to modernize their business with an online ordering service with the goal of streamlining the ordering experience while increasing their online presence.

+The goal is to reduce over crowding during peak operating hours that may hamper potential customers from accessing Juicy Burgers products as well as increasing the number of potential customers in general.

 ## 2. Top Questions to Resolve in Review